-Rover Company believes that many breeders give different answers regarding the preferred gender for a pet rabbit.
-This is compounded by the individual temperament of the rabbit.
-Often a doe (girl rabbit) that is not spayed, can become territorial was she reaches maturity.
-She may nip at you when reaching for her or even her food or water dishes.
-Some does will eliminate that aggression when a familiar face does the feeding on a daily basis.
-Some does we’ve found to be non-aggressive, and yet others can become territorial towards everybody, but that is very rare.
-If you do not plan to breed your rabbit, and you want a doe, it is best to have her spayed to help reduce the chances that she may protect her den.
+I know Choosing a Pet Rabbit can seen over whelming at times, but with the correct breeders it’s much easier.
+In addition many breeder give different answers regarding the preferred gender for a pet rabbit.
+For example this is compounded by the individual temperament of the rabbit.
+For instance very often a doe (girl) that is not spayed, can become territorial was she reaches maturity.
+I know a pet bunny may nip at you when reaching for her or even pet food or water dishes.
+In addition some petting will eliminate that aggression and when a familiar face does the feeding on a daily basis.

-Roverpet would not recommend buying a rabbit without first seeing it, nor would I recommend purchasing a rabbit from a pet store.
-It would be in your best interest to find a breeder in your area of the breed you think you would like.
-Visit with that breeder.
-See what the conditions are in the barn.
-Ask if you can hold a rabbit.
-Watch the rabbit’s reaction to their cage being opened.
-Rabbits that love attention, will immediately come to the door, some will even make happy grunting type noises.
-Other rabbits will immediately go to the back of the cage.
-If a rabbit moves to the back its probably not a good rabbit for you.
+I would not recommend buying a rabbit without first seeing it.
+I would not recommend purchasing a rabbit from a parts store.
+For example it would be in your best interest to find a pet breeder in your area of the breed you want.
+I know you should visit with that breeder and see the conditions in the barn.
+Watch the rabbit’s reaction to their animal cage being opened.
+I know Choosing a Pet Rabbit when done right will immediately bring joy.
+In addition other pet rabbits will immediately go to the back of the PVC pet cage if they are spooked.